Groumy/Groumy.github.io/_drafts/tbh-.md

 In our previous example, the range of possible values starts at 1 and end at 10.
 If we add the modifier to the lowest value we can roll, we would then have a range of 2 to 10.
 Which is sill 9 possibilities of success and is exactly the same odds.

-But, it's way simpler to say that Jimmy the Wizard, as to roll bellow his stat *and* above the spell level which is 1.
+But, it's simpler to say that Jimmy the Wizard, as to roll bellow his stat *and* above the spell level than having to calculate what it's the maximum he is allowd to roll.

 # The Blackjack rule
 When a rule in The Black Hack ask you to _add a number_ to an attribute test, you simply have to roll _higher_ than the given number _and_ under your attribute.